kittleapps/Java-Desktop-RuneScape_NXT_Settings/README.md

     * Setting to `-1` is done by-default, `-1` will also be applied to slots 2 and/or 3 depending if 1 and or 2 is set to `-1` to prevent visual glitching/skipping of the worlds.
     * Any value that is `-1` is read to the client as-if it was never set/removed.
 * World List menu sorting.
-* Keyboard Sensitivity changing
+* Keyboard Sensitivity changing.
-* Mouse sensitivity changing
+* Mouse sensitivity changing.
-* Mouse-over tooltip toggling
+* Mouse-over tooltip toggling.
-* Task completed popup toggling
+* Task completed popup toggling.
 * In-Game camera Zoom changing.
   * This doesn't allow any illegal values, as it will revert to default.
+* Orb of Oculus Movement & Rotation Speed changing.
+* Minimized main ability bar toggling.
 * Randomizing the wallpaper
   * This includes setting the regular ID for the wallpaper if not randomizing.
 This ID can change with any update, unfortunately.
   * The id used will be the first wallpaper shown while randomizing.